babbleberry/rpi4-osdev/part8-breakout-ble/README.md

 Connecting to our Breakout controller from the Raspberry Pi
 -----------------------------------------------------------
-main.js, when running, is sitting there broadcasting the Breakout controller's availability publicly using exactly the same techniques that our Eddystone beacon used.
+_main.js_, when running, is sitting there broadcasting the Breakout controller's availability publicly, using exactly the same techniques that our Eddystone beacon used.
 Our tasks on the Pi are now:

  * to start listening (called "scanning") for these adverts so we know where the echo service can be found
  * to connect to the echo service, having found it